VictoryMa8/VictoryMa8/README.md

 - Concentration in Statistics and Data Science

-In my free time, I enjoy weightlifting, cooking, and reading about ancient history.
+In my free time, I enjoy weightlifting, cooking, and reading about history.

 Portfolio: https://victory-ma.com